Ensemble Transport Adaptive Importance Sampling: Automated tuning of algorithm parameters

 \subsubsection{The effective sample size}

-The effective sample size, $\neff$, can also be used to assess the efficiency of importance samplers.
+The effective sample size, $\neff$, can be used to assess the efficiency of importance samplers.
 Ideally, in each iteration, we would like all $M$ of our samples to provide us with new information about the posterior distribution.
-In practise, we cannot achieve a perfect effective sample size of $M$.
+In practice, we cannot achieve a perfect effective sample size of $M$.

-The effective sample size can be defined in the following way:
+The effective sample size of a weighted sample is defined in the following way:

 The second two expressions are true when $M\rightarrow\infty$.
-From the last expression we see that when the variance of the weights is zero, $\neff = M$; this is our ideal scenario.
-Maximising the effective sample size is equivalent to minimising the variance of the weights.
+From the last expression, if the variance of the weights is zero then $\neff = M$; this is our ideal scenario.
+In the limit $M\rightarrow\infty$, maximising the effective sample size is equivalent to minimising the variance of the weights.